Maroon and White Fun Run

 All ages are welcome.
 Service dogs and wheeled devices are allowed for those with disabilities and small children.
 Bikes, scooters, skateboards, roller blades, and similar items are not permitted on the course.

-Participants who register by April 16 will receive a commemorative T-shirt and finisher's medal.
-Limited quantities may be available for purchase on-site.
+Participants who registered by April 16 received a commemorative T-shirt and finisher's medal.

 Course Maps